mark-me/mark-me.github.io/_pages/snippets-and-tips/importing-exporting.md

 ## Date conversion

 The **[lubridate](https://www.rdocumentation.org/packages/lubridate)** library is fantastic for date/time handling.
-Really convenient functions like _ymd_, _dmy_, _mdy_ and the like are really convenient for converting dates in strings to real date or time formats.
-However, I recently had a case that left me stumped: most dates converted in the format like 01JAN1823 convereted like a gem, except all dates falling in the months March, May and October...
+Functions like _ymd_, _dmy_, _mdy_ and the like make converting string dates to real date or time formats a breeze.
+But recently I had a case that left me stumped: most dates converted in the formated like 01JAN1823 convereted like a gem, except all dates falling in the months March, May and October...
+What the hell is going on here?
 After doing all kinds of stupid workarounds, with too much code for my taste, it finally dawned on me: in my langauge, Dutch, the three months are the only ones having a different abbreviation that English...
 Looking at the help page I found out the conversion functions take the system locale as default, but it could be overridden by using the function's _locale_ argument:
 ```r
 dmy(date_start, locale = Sys.setlocale("LC_TIME", "English") )
 ```